CIBC-Internal/python/Doc/library/dis.rst

    * (SECOND, THIRD, FOURTH) = exc_info()

    In the last case, ``TOS(SECOND, THIRD, FOURTH)`` is called, otherwise ``TOS(None, None, None)``.
+Pushes SECOND and result of the call to the stack.

+.. opcode:: WITH_CLEANUP_FINISH

-In addition, TOS is removed from the stack.
+   Pops exception type and result of 'exit' function call from the stack.

    If the stack represents an exception, *and* the function call returns a 'true' value, this information is "zapped" and replaced with a single ``WHY_SILENCED`` to prevent :opcode:`END_FINALLY` from re-raising the exception.
 (But non-local gotos will still be resumed.)

    ..
 XXX explain the WHY stuff!